Browse by Medical Category

-The Airway/Tracheal Surgery Program at Massachusetts General Hospital provides specialized treatments for both common and rare disorders of the trachea, offering state-of-the-art evaluation, diagnosis and care.
+The Airway and Tracheal Surgery Program at Massachusetts General Hospital provides specialized treatments for both common and rare disorders of the trachea, offering patients state-of-the-art evaluation, diagnosis and care.

-Patients may be referred to us by physicians treating an underlying condition that has created the airway/tracheal issue, such as cancer or an airway obstruction caused by benign disease.
-We offer surgical options for patients with airway obstructions caused by benign disease or as a side effect of treatment for cancer.
+Patients may be referred to us by physicians treating an underlying condition that has created the airway/tracheal issue, such as cancer or obstruction caused by benign disease.
+Patients can contact individual thoracic surgeons to inquire about treatment options.
+We offer surgical options for patients with airway obstructions from benign blockages (strictures) or tumors.

 Among the tracheal disorders we treat are various forms of stenosis (abnormal narrowing of the airway), including:

 Wang H, Wright CD, Wain JC, Ott HC, Mathisen DJ.
 Idiopathic subglottic stenosis: factors affecting outcome following single-stage repair.
 Ann Thorac Surg 2015;100:1804-11.

 Grillo HC, Donahue DM, Mathisen DJ, Wain JC, Wright DC.
 Postintubation tracheal stenosis.
 Treatment and results.
 J Thorac Cardiovasc Surg 1995;109:486-93.p>

 The surgeons in the Massachusetts General Hospital Airway and Tracheal Surgery Program have published numerous publications in nationally recognized journals.

 Perin was diagnosed with idiophathic subglottic stenosis (ISS) and the team in the Division of Thoracic Surgery at Mass General, helped bring her old life back.

 Maria, a recent patient in the Division of Thoracic Surgery, talks about her tracheal surgery with Dr. Mathisen.

 Brenda, a Massachusetts General Hospital patient, shares her story with idiopathic subglottic stenosis.